ovh/docs/pages/platform/databases/postgresql_tuto_02_connect_wagtail_to_managed_postgresql/guide.en-gb.md

 Before creating the database, let's edit the `mysite/mysite/settings/base.py` file and adapt the connection parameters to the database

-The useful parameters, available in the manager, are:
+The useful parameters, available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB);, are:

 - The db Host, the db Port
     - Get them from the "General Information tab"